kianblakley/bomb-shell/README.md

     }
 }
 ```
-6. Start the awww daemon for the workspaces and overview:
+6. Start the wallpaper daemon for the workspaces and overview:
 ```bash
 awww-daemon -n workspaces
 awww-daemon -n overview